Hansel Enmanuel paused for a moment and then reached for his left leg.

 It looks almost effortless when he plays.
 It’s not.
 It never has been.

 Enmanuel was 6 and living in the Dominican Republic when he playing with friends, climbing a wall.
-It fell over him, bricks and blocks pinning his left arm.
+It wasn’t stable and it fell over him, pinning his left arm.
 He was rushed to the hospital, but doctors couldn’t save his arm and it was amputated several inches below the shoulder.

 He was hospitalized for about six months.
 It was a dark time for Enmanuel and his family.